 San Diego / Inland Empire / Orange County

-Watkins Landmark Construction has been a big part in evolving Angels Stadium with many projects that we have poured our hearts into over the years.
-We build projects that create revenue, contribute to the fan experience, and give the team the best possible facilities to compliment their love for the game.
+Watkins Landmark Construction has been a big part of evolving Angels Stadium with many projects that we have poured our hearts into over the years.
+We build projects that create revenue, contribute to the fan experience, and give the team the best possible facilities to complement their love for the game.

 Currently, we are working on the team’s locker and athletic training rooms to prepare the Angels to have a successful upcoming season, which will begin with the opening home game against the Dodgers on Sunday, March 25th.
-Looking ahead, we plan to create a multi-level standing platform venue which will stretch past first base.
-This standing platform will attract fans, because it enables fans to have a more social space to enjoy a beer and watch face to face as players sprint down the first base line.
-An added bonus for some fans is the chance to wave to the cameras, since this standing platform will be shown in each shot of a first base hit!
+Looking ahead, we plan to create a multi-level standing platform venue that will stretch past the first base.
+This standing platform will attract fans because it enables fans to have a more social space to enjoy a beer and watch face to face as players sprint down the first baseline.
+An added bonus for some fans is the chance to wave to the cameras since this standing platform will be shown in each shot of a first base hit!

 The Kona Kai Resort and Spa expansion is well into phase two and looking towards the finish line!
 Phase One of the project consisted of ground-up construction of a new building containing 8 deluxe, Mediterranean style suites.

-Phase Two has consisted of a ground up construction of another building with the remaining 33 luxury guest rooms plus a pool and an event area totaling about 25,000 sf.
+Phase Two has consisted of ground-up construction of another building with the remaining 33 luxury guest rooms plus a pool and an event area totaling about 25,000 s.f.
 The project also includes extensive site hardscape and landscape improvements.

 Our WLC team on site has consisted of Scott Zuppan, Senior Project Manager, Bob Evert, Superintendent, Dylan Van Patten, Assistant Superintendent, and Josh Zaragoza, Senior Project Engineer.
 Well done team!